Last Updated on March 14, 2021 by Julia Wilson

 - To check the pulse, feel for the femoral artery which is located close to the surface on the inside of the thigh at the groin.

-- I found it difficult to find the femoral artery to check the pulse, another method which I found much easier was to feel the heartbeat.
+- I found it difficult to find the femoral artery to check the pulse, another method that I found much easier was to feel the heartbeat.
 To do this press against the rib cage over the heart.
 With the cat standing, feel the pulse just behind the elbow.

 - Either way, count the number of beats in 15 seconds and then multiply by 4 to get the total number per minute.